chiragkheni78/MobyWebView/WEBVIEW_PERMISSION.md

 }
 ```

-Create a path of file to store the image in `createImageFile()` function.
+To create a path of file to store the image in `createImageFile()` function in activity.
 ```java
  private File createImageFile()throws IOException{
     // Create an image file name